tip

 Katapult

-firmware, you can update the firmware without touching the mainboard, and it supports bus connection - Drawbacks: It may cause errors such as homing timeout when used together with
+firmware, you can update the firmware without touching the mainboard, and it supports bus connection - Disadvantages: It may cause errors such as homing timeout when used together with

 KlipperScreen

-. - Tip: If you need to use CAN, make sure the host computer supports CAN, and you need to pair it with UTOC or a mainboard with a bridging firmware
+. - Note: If you need to use CAN, make sure the host computer supports CAN, and you need to pair it with UTOC or a mainboard with a bridge firmware

 Katapult Firmware Description